-If you’ve got a large area of grass to manage and your looking for an effective alternative to a ride-on mower you have a few options available.
+If you’ve got a large area of grass to manage and you’re looking for an effective alternative to a ride-on mower you have a few options available.

-Ssuch as a slasher, finishing mower or flail mower / mulcher but what are the differences?
-And which implement is the best fit for your grass cutting needs?
+Such as a slasher, finishing mower or flail mower/mulcher but what are the differences?
+And which implement is the best fit for your grass-cutting needs?
 You can save yourself a lot of time, effort and fuel by making the right choice.

-Here’s an overview to help make your choice:
+Here’s an overview of the 3-point linkage options to help make your choice:

 Slashers are exceptionally good at clearing and maintaining large areas of grass.
 They’re great for thick, high grass in particular.
-They are durable and can manage an area that may have hidden rocks and debris due to the slasher’s swing back blades.
-They’re not as effective in terms of providing a lawn finish and will create windrows.
+They are durable and can manage an area that may have hidden rocks and debris due to the slasher’s swing-back blades.
+They’re not as effective in terms of providing a lawn-like finish and will create windrows.

-Slashers are best suited for clearing paddocks.
+Tractor Slashers are best suited for clearing paddocks.
 Slashers have the ability to cut at various cutting heights generally by adjusting the skids and or jockey wheel.
-Slashers do have limitations in terms of how low cut they can cut; this combined with the type of blades they use does not allow a slasher to provide a lawn finish.
-For more information on slashers click here.
+Slashers do have limitations in terms of how low they can cut; this combined with the type of blades they use does not allow a slasher to provide a lawn finish.

-The flail mower are the best of both worlds.
-They can handle heavy grasses while also providing a beautiful finished cut.
-A Flail Mower or a Mulcher does not create windrows rather they leave an evenly distributed mulched bi-product.
-Which decomposes quickly and puts many necessary inputs back into the soil.
-This assists in preventing erosion and improves soil structure and fertility.
-It also reduces the chance of disease infestation.
-Mulching is effective for weed and pest control and over time a mulched paddock will require less fertilisers, pesticides and herbicides.
+A Flail Mower or a Mulcher does not create windrows rather they leave an evenly distributed mulched bi-product that decomposes quickly and puts many necessary inputs back into the soil.
+This mulch assists in preventing erosion and improves soil structure and fertility also reducing the chance of disease infestation.
+Mulching is effective for weed and pest control and over time a mulched paddock will require fewer fertilisers, pesticides and herbicides.